-The CTIL/CTX holder/ sponsor shall inform the DCA immediately or within 15 working days of early termination of the clinical trial in its entirety or at a clinical trial site.
-The reasons shall be clearly explained, and any follow-up measures taken for safety reasons shall be described.
+The CTIL/CTX holder must inform the NPRA within 15 working days of temporary halt or early termination of the clinical trial.
+The reasons should be clearly explained, and any follow-up measures taken for safety reasons should be described.
+Additionally, for early trial termination, CTIL/CTX holder must include documents to be submitted at the end of the trial (see 15.3).

-The CTIL/CTX holder/ sponsor should return the CTIL/CTX as soon as possible.

-14.3 Documents to be submitted at the end of the trial
+15.3 Documents to be submitted at the end of the trial

-14.3.1 End of Study Summary Report
+15.3.1 End of Study Summary Report

-The CTIL/CTX holder shall submit End of Study Summary Report pertaining to the site conducting the trial to the DCA within 3 months from the site closure.
+The CTIL/CTX holder must submit to NPRA an End of Study Summary Report pertaining to the site conducting the trial within 3 months from the site closure.
 The report should be submitted for each trial site.
-Please refer to Appendix H for the format of the report.
+The applicant should refer to Appendix F for the format of the report.
+Original CTIL/CTX, Lampiran A and variation approval documents will no longer be required to be returned to NPRA at the end of the trial.

-14.3.2 Drug Accountability and Disposal Report
+15.3.2 Drug Accountability and Disposal Report

-Drug Accountability and Disposal Report shall be submitted to DCA within 3 months from the site closure unless otherwise justified.
-The report should include
+Drug Accountability and Disposal Report must be submitted to NPRA within 3 months from the last site closure in Malaysia unless otherwise justified.
+The report should include: